-Lead Researcher, ERCC; Lecturer in English and Theatre Studies, School of Culture and Communication, The University of Melbourne
+Lead Researcher, ERCC; Lecturer in English, School of Humanities and Social Sciences, La Trobe University

 Thomas Ford's work focuses on poems and other texts from Romanticism and the long eighteenth century.
 He reads this archive in the historicist traditions of philological materialism, and in light of the transdisciplinary imperatives of the environmental humanities.
 Ford calls this approach 'ecophilology' (a discipline that explores the role of textual environments in various settings, in all kinds of media, from the ancient cave drawings and graffiti to the contemporary electronic media).
 You can read about it in his new book, Wordsworth and the Poetics of Air (Cambridge University Press, April 2018).

 Lead Researcher, ERCC; Director and Professor of Asian Studies at the Asia Institute, The University of Melbourne

 Vedi Hadiz's research interests revolve around political sociology and political economy issues, especially those related to the contradictions of development in Indonesia and Southeast Asia more broadly, and more recently, in the Middle East.
 Professor Hadiz's latest book is entitled Islamic Populism in Indonesia and the Middle East (Cambridge University Press 2016).
 His other books include Localising Power in Post-Authoritarian Indonesia: A Southeast Asia Perspective (Stanford University Press 2010) as well as the co-edited Between Dissent and Power: The Transformation of Islamic Politics in the Middle East and Asia (Palgrave Macmillan 2014).